 HISTORY OF THE SUPER BOWL

 The Super Bowl™ is a territory acquisition athletic contest played on a fixed agrarian grid using, as a token, an inflated porcine prolate spheroid.
-It is the most important holiday of the year in America some will say.
-While it is ostensibly a secular holiday, others argue that it is truly a religious holiday.
+Some will say it is the most important holiday of the year in America.
+While it is ostensibly a secular holiday, others argue it is truly a religious holiday.
 And there are several reasons why.
 It has:

 - A liturgy